-- They explained on their Schedule H forms that non-negotiable Medicare rates are sometimes out-of-line with the true costs of treating Medicare patients. - By continuing to treat patients eligible for Medicare, hospitals alleviate the Federal government's burden for directly providing medical services.
-The IRS has acknowledged that lessening the government burden associated with providing Medicare benefits is a charitable purpose. - Additionally, many hospitals pointed to IRS Rev. Rul.
-69-545 in their explanation of Medicare shortfall as a community benefit.
-IRS Rev. Rul.
-69-545 states that if a hospital serves patients with government health benefits, including Medicare, then this is an indication that the hospital operates to promote the health of the community.
+- Non-negotiable Medicare rates are sometimes out-of-line with the true costs of treating Medicare patients. - By continuing to treat patients eligible for Medicare, hospitals alleviate the Federal government's burden for directly providing medical services.
+The IRS has acknowledged that lessening the government burden associated with providing Medicare benefits is a charitable purpose. - Rul.
+69-545 states that if a hospital serves patients with government health benefits, including Medicare, then this is an indication that the hospital operates to promote the health of the community a tax exempt purpose.

-Community Building Activities: In 2019, hospital systems and individual hospitals spent on average 0.1% of their total expenses on community building activities.
+Community Building Activities: In 2020, hospital systems and individual hospitals spent on average 0.1% of their total expenses on community building activities.
 Community building activities take many forms:

-- Hospital employees report participating on the state Board of Health, in regional health departments and neighborhood community relations committees, and with university and other school partnerships.
+- Hospital employees report participating on the state Board of Health, in regional health department activities and neighborhood community relations committees, and with university and other school partnerships.

 - Environmental improvements

-- Workforce development
+- Workforce and jobs development

-These activities often promote regional health by offering direct and indirect support to communities with unmet health needs.
+These activities often promote community regional health by offering direct and indirect support to communities with unmet health needs.
 These include patients who are indigent, uninsured, underprovided for, or geographically isolated from health care facilities.